 - Bedding is also available at an additional cost.

-- Tent hire bookings must be made during the logistics stage of the booking process.
+- Tent hire must be requested during the logistics stage of the booking process.

-- Vehicles can not be parked in or near the Hired Tent area.
+- Vehicles cannot be parked in or near the Tent Hire area.

-There is limited Motel accommodation close to the Woodford Folk Festival site and availablity cannot be guaranteed.
+There is limited motel accommodation close to the Woodford Folk Festival site and availability cannot be guaranteed.

 - The average cost is around $150 per night per room.

 - Transport to and from a selected number of motels in Caboolture can be arranged if required.